rogorido/sistercities/sistercities.md

 Two notes before continuing: since the dataframe `eudata` has many points, this leads to a so called overplotting (too many points).
 Therefore we select a random sample of 15% of the cities in our dataframe with the function [`sample_frac()`](http://dplyr.tidyverse.org/reference/sample.html) (in package `dplyr` ).
 Moreover we use the natural log of the population data to overcome the skewness of the data.

+But we want to make changes to the graph adding information.
 There are three different elements which are worth looking at:

 1. every ggplot2 function (eg. `geom_point()`) can take arguments to modify concrete  aspects,
 2. `scales` control the way variables are mapped from the data to the